Renegade (video game): Reception

 In Japan, it was the top-grossing title on the Game Machine table arcade cabinet charts in July 1986, and became the fifth highest-grossing table arcade game during the latter half of 1986.
+The arcade game sold about 5,500 units in Japan.

-In the United Kingdom, the game went straight to the top of the Gallup weekly all-formats chart in September 1987.
+The Famicom port sold around 400,000 units.
+In the United Kingdom, the home computer port went straight to the top of the Gallup weekly all-formats chart in September 1987.
 It also topped the ZX Spectrum charts from September to October 1987, and then it was number three the following month.

 The game was voted by Your Sinclair readers as the second best game of 1987.
 In 1993, the Spectrum version was voted number 48 on the Your Sinclair "Readers' Top 100 Games of All Time" list.

 David M. Wilson reviewed the game for Computer Gaming World, saying that the arcade feel was carried over into the personal computer versions of Renegade, in which the players feel like martial arts fighters.